-3. Managing frequent counts and transitions :
+3. Managing frequent counts and transitions:

 - a.
 Staff will be aware of where children are and what they are doing. - b.
 Staff will always know the number of children in a classroom at any given time utilizing a white or chalk board.
 The number will be updated as children enter or exit the classroom. - c.
 Staff will monitor classroom doors, with awareness of who is coming and going. - d.
 Children should never leave a classroom without the knowledge of a teacher or without being signed out.
 Utilize the sign in/out process as outlined in section 1. - e.
-Staff will count the number of children frequently so all are accounted for. - f.
-Staff will manage transitions to ensure proper counts:
+Staff will count the number of children frequently, so all are accounted for and communicate the count out loud to other staff. - f.
+Staff will manage transitions to ensure proper counts: - i.
+When transitioning in or out of the classroom for any reason, staff will count the number of children in line and perform a roll call to verify child presence before leaving a location and upon arriving at the destination.

-- i.
-When transitioning in or out of the classroom for any reason, staff will count the number of children in line and perform a roll call to verify child presence before leaving a location and upon arriving at the destination. - ii.
+- ii.
 Children must be holding on to a loop ring, or the hand of an adult during any transition.
-Special care should be taken in regards to safety or trip hazards such as stairs. - iii.
+Special care should be taken in regard to safety or trip hazards such as stairs. - 1.
+Head Start/Pre-K staff may choose to not use loop rings as part of kindergarten readiness in the last two weeks of the part year program if it is developmentally appropriate and safe for current enrollment. - iii.
 Staff will be positioned throughout the line for safety, accountability, and supervision. - iv.
 Upon arrival of the destination, staff will count and zone appropriately.